wavefrontshaping/ALP4lib/README.md

 # ALP4lib
 A Python module to control Vialux DMDs based on ALP4.X API.
 It uses the .ddl files provided by Vialux.
+This module comes with no warranty and does not currently supports all the basic ALP API functions.

 ## What is it?